Light0913/Datapack-1.16-1.18-Parkour-maze-generation-engine-v0.6.5/README.md

 (This command is also an underlined command prompted in the chat bar when/reload.
 You can click to enter it quickly)

-(If you use execute to change the execution position of this command to the inside of the enclosed space, it is also possible for people not to go inside.)
+(If you use execute to change the execution position of this command to the inside of the enclosed space, it is also possible for people not to go inside)

-If the enclosed space is large, it is suggested to adjust the number of planning steps first: (the default is 3000, which may be applicable for small ones).
+If the enclosed space is large, it is suggested to adjust the number of planning steps first: (the default is 3000, which may be applicable for small ones)

 `/scoreboard players set limit maze_ Settings steps`